Sunday, November 11, 2018 3pm • Sanders Theatre

 Margaret Lias, mezzo-soprano

 Join us for a glorious adventure of musical contrasts and intersections – Baroque/Contemporary, virtuosic/minimalist, exuberant/profound.
-Experience consonance, dissonance and tintinnabulation, as two great composers explore the extremes of human suffering and heavenly exaltation.
+Experience consonance, dissonance and tintinnabulation, as two extraordinary composers explore heavenly exaltation and our common humanity on the centennial of the Armistice of 1918.

 Adam’s Lament, an extraordinary late work by the visionary Estonian, offers a deeply humane portrait of Adam, mourning the loss of Eden, the murder of Abel by Cain, and generations of division and strife to follow.
-Coro’s performance is dedicated to Matthew Shepard, on the 20th anniversary of his death, and the centennial of the end of the first World War.
+Coro’s performance is dedicated to Matthew Shepard, on the 20th anniversary of his death.

 Pairing it with the Vivaldi Gloria frames that beloved masterwork in a fresh way, as a call for peace after division – whose contrasts of leaping octaves, intimate stepwise gestures, choral affirmations, and contrapuntal splendors invoke a yearned for unity.